mnestorov/wp-plugin-boilerplate/README.md

 }
 ```

-Following the construct, we see the function `load_dependencies()` defined.
+Following the construct, we see the method `load_dependencies()` defined.
 Here is where the resource files for classes used by the plugin are called.
 The first class resource file we see being required here is `class-plugin-name-loader.php`.

 ```php
 require_once plugin_dir_path( dirname( __FILE__ ) ) . 'includes/class-plugin-name-loader.php';